 Most home systems use a PC hard drive or standalone digital video recorder (DVR).
 The main advantage of PC-connected systems is that they often come with software to view the images.
 Some DVR-based systems also have this facility.

-Make sure that your system allows you to store images in a widely used format, such as Mpeg, otherwise there may be problems if images need to be downloaded and viewed on other systems, such as those used by the police.
-In addition, make sure that if you get a camera that can record high-quality images, the PC or DVR can record them.
+Make sure your system allows you to store images in a widely used format, such as Mpeg.
+Otherwise there may be problems if images need to be downloaded and viewed on other systems, such as those used by the police.
+In addition, make sure that if you get a camera that can record high-quality images, the PC or DVR is able to record them.

 Some home CCTV systems, such as IP ones, let you check images over the internet using a PC or smartphone.
 Other options include email or text notifications when cameras are activated.